-Blogger can choose different option for their blog.
-The platform you choose depends on your choose.
+Blogger can choose different blogging options for their blog.
+The platform you choose depends on your choice.

-Blogging platform to choose from include free blog sites and platform that require you to pay before using.
+Blogging options include free blog sites and platforms that require you to pay before using.

-In this post, I will share 7 blogging options for beginners, this will help you to find the best free blogging sites for beginners.
+In this post, I will share 7 blogging options for beginners; this will help you find the best free blogging sites for beginners.

 7 Blogging Options for Beginners

-Blogger is the blogging platform that I use for my very first blog.
-It is one of the oldest blogging platform in the market and the platform is own by Google.
+Blogger is the blogging platform that I used for my very first blog.
+It is one of the oldest blogging options globally, and Google owns the platform.

-To sign up all you need is your Google account.
-If you don’t have any Google account you create one within a minute and use the email address to sign up for your blog.
+To sign up, all you need is your Google account.
+If you don’t have a Google account, you create one within a minute and use the email address to sign up for your blog.

-Blogger add blogspot in your blog address.
-This mean that your blog address will look like greatschool.blogspot.com
+Blogger adds Blogspot to your blog address.
+This means that your blog address will look like greatschool.blogspot.com

-You can remove the blogspot by buying domain name from your domain registrar from as low as $0.99.
+You can remove the Blogspot by buying a domain name from your domain registrar as low as $0.99.